Road Scenes Segmentation Across Different Domains by Disentangling Latent Representations: Methodology

-In this section, we provide a detailed description of our approach, highlighting the key differences with respect to our previous work.
+The proposed approach is detailed in this section, highlighting the key differences with respect to our previous work.
 Our investigation moves from the fact that the discriminative effect acquired by the model with the source supervised cross-entropy objective may not be propagated to the target domain due to the distribution shift.
 To tackle such problem, in~\cite{barbato2021latent} we proposed to use additional space-shaping objectives to increase the network generalization capability, therefore improving robustness to distribution shifts from the original source training data.
-In particular, we added three feature-space shaping constraints to the standard source-supervision ($\mathcal{L}_{CE}^s$), whose combined effect can be mathematically expressed by:
+In particular, we added three feature-space shaping constraints to the standard source-supervision ($\mathcal{L}_{CE}^s$), whose combined effect can be expressed as:

 Here, $\mathcal{L}_C$ represents the clustering objective acting on the feature vectors (Sec.~\ref{loss:clust}), $\mathcal{L}_P$ the perpendicularity constraint applied to class prototypes (Sec.~\ref{loss:perp}) and $\mathcal{L}_N$ the norm alignment goal (Sec.~\ref{loss:norm}).
-For ease of notation, Eq.\ \ref{eq:tot} reports each loss term once (the $s,t$ superscript here indicates the sum of source and target loss instances).
-For an improved performance and to show that our approach can be applied on top of existing methods, we also extended our objective with the entropy minimization strategy proposed in \cite{Chen2019}, leading to $\mathcal{L}^+ = \mathcal{L} + \lambda_{EM} \cdot \mathcal{L}_{EM}$.
+To simplify the notation, Eq.\ (\ref{eq:tot}) contains each loss component with $s,t$ superscripts to indicate the sum of the loss on source and target samples.
+To further improve the performance and to show how the proposed techniques can be used on top of existing strategies, we also add to the optimization target the entropy minimization loss introduced by Chen \etal \cite{Chen2019}, obtaining: $\mathcal{L}^+ = \mathcal{L} + \lambda_{EM} \cdot \mathcal{L}_{EM}$.
 By doing so, we also show that our space-shaping objectives provide a different and complementary effect on the feature vectors when compared to the entropy minimization constraint.
-An overview of the complete approach is reported in Fig.~\ref{fig:architecture}.
+An overview of the proposed strategy is presented in Fig.~\ref{fig:architecture}.